-ID 110 Color Theory (Service Learning) (2) (ID majors and ID cluster students only)
+ID 110 Color Theory (2) (ID majors and ID cluster students only)

-Prerequisites: ID 104 (may be taken concurrently); ID 105 (may be taken concurrently) Explores color and its role and applications in interior design.
-Emphasizes the psychological impact of and the influence of nature on color selections.
+Prerequisite: ID 104 (may be taken concurrently); 105 (may be taken concurrently) Explores color and its role and applications in interior design.
+Emphasizes the psychological impact and the influence of nature on color selections.
 Includes the development of professional color boards.

-ID 117 Perspective Drawing (3) (ID majors only)
+ID 117 Perspective Drawing (2) (ID majors only) [Discontinued Winter 2014]

-Prerequisites: ID 104 (may be taken concurrently); ID 105 (may be taken concurrently) Develops skills required to draw interiors and furnishings in one- and two-point perspective.
+Prerequisite: ID 104, 105 (may be taken concurrently)

+Develops skills required to draw interiors and furnishings in one- and two-point perspective.
 Combines quick sketching for informal presentations.

-ID 118 3D Design (1)
+ID 118 3D Design (1) (ID majors only)

-Prerequisites ID 104, ID 105; IT 102
+Prerequisite: ID 104, 105; IT 102